DigitalGlobe/gbdxtools/docs/catalog_search.rst

                                   endDate="2012-01-01T00:00:00.000Z",
                                   filters=filters)

-Here's a more complicated set of filters that can be applied:
+Multiple filters can be combined in the query:

 .. code-block:: python